-Professor Aaron Ciechanover, ICA Honorary President, was born in Haifa, Israel in 1947.
+Professor Aaron Ciechanover, ICA Honorary President and Nobel Prize Laureate, was born in Haifa, Israel in 1947.
 He is a distinguished research professor at the Technion - Israel Institute of Technology in Haifa.
 He received his M.Sc.
 (1971) and M.D.
 (1973) from the Hebrew University in Jerusalem.

 He subsequently completed his army service (1973-1976) as a military physician, and pursued his studies to obtain a doctorate in biological sciences at the Technion Faculty of Medicine (DSc, 1982).
 There, as a graduate student, along with Dr. Avram Hershko and in collaboration with Dr. Irwin A. Rose of the Fox Chase Cancer Center in Philadelphia, USA, they discovered that covalent attachment of ubiquitin to a target protein signals it for degradation.